gregdegruy/opengl-playground/wiki/BasicOOP.md

 Memory
 * Vertex Buffer
 Size of our queued up graphics data
-Tri verticies
+Tri vertices

 * Vertex Buffer Layout
 Struct for containing our vertex buffer attributes for our glVertexAttribPointer Vector of this struct
-    Stride for vertex_mem_address_width between verts in our vector Push to add m_elements to our Buffer layout Ploymorphic funtion to store floats, int, and bytes
+    Stride for vertex_mem_address_width between verts in our vector Push to add m_elements to our Buffer layout Polymorphic function to store floats, int, and bytes

 * Vertex Array
 Adds collection of VertexBuffers with offsets
 Binds the vertex buffers and set memory layout

 * Index Buffer
-Loads rendundant vertex data during drawing
+Loads redundant vertex data during drawing
-Supporting 32 bit indicies
+Supporting 32 bit indices

 * Vertex Buffer & Index Buffer
-Has a Renderer ID that uniquely identifies each Vertex Buffer Can bind, unbind with renderer id holding our pointer to the binded data
+Has a Renderer ID that uniquely identifies each Vertex Buffer Can bind, unbind with renderer id holding our pointer to the bound data

 Graphics
 * Shader